 Diwali brings a series of festivals with it.
 One after another, people get a chance to celebrate five ceremonious occasions.
 The people of all age groups and classes with equal zeal and enthusiasm celebrate Diwali throughout India.
 They put on new apparel and participate in the various activities that are related to Diwali celebrations.
 It is a festival of celebrations such as lightings, crackers, cleanliness, colorful rangoli making, social gatherings to exchange greetings and sharing sweets with loved ones.

 The first day of this festival begins with ‘Dhan Trayodashi’ or ‘Dhanteras‘.
 After the Dhanvantari Trayodashi, the second day of Diwali is ‘Narak Chaturdashi‘, which is popular as ‘Chhoti Diwali’.
 The third day of Diwali, which is also called ‘Badi Diwali’ is the main day of celebrations of the festival of Diwali.
 People perform Lakshmi Pujan (worship of divine Goddess Lakshmi) on this day and offer prayers to her to bless them with wealth and prosperity.
 The fourth day of Diwali is devoted to Govardhan Pooja.
 The fifth day of the Diwali is Bhai Dooj, the time to honor the brother-sister relationship.

 Legend Behind Diwali Festival in India

-According to legends, Diwali Festival in India marks the coronation of Lord Ram as the King of Ayodhya on his return to the Kingdom after 14 years of exile and slaying of demon King Ravana.
-People of Ayodhya were so delighted to have Ram as their King that they lit diyas and burnt firecrackers.
-To this day people Hindus carry on this ritual by celebrating Diwali Festival.
+According to legends, Diwali Festival in India marks the coronation of Lord Ram as the King of Ayodhya on his return to the Kingdom after 14 years of exile and slaying of the demon king Ravana.
+The people of Ayodhya were so delighted to have Ram as their King that they lit diyas and burnt firecrackers.
+To this day people, Hindus carry on this ritual by celebrating Diwali Festival.